kaslufl/task-tracker/README.md

 # task-tracker
-A simple task tracker app build made with react following the Traversity Media tutorial.
+A simple task tracker app made with react following the Traversity Media tutorial.